rouxiaomin/lm/readme.txt

-hello you are so nice guy.
+hqqqello you are so nice guy.